venkatavamsi01/eco-match-challenge/README.md

     Input.csv → Input Cleaning → Vectorization / Embedding → Nearest Neighbor Search → Match Selection → Output.csv
     ```

+3. **Video (Optional):**
+    - Include a video recording of your solution if you want to showcase the working demo.
+You can use tools like loom or just send via the submission email.

 Additional Pointers:

 1. **Scalability**: In the documentation, include how system behaves when the pool of products are increased from thousands to millions.
 Such as any delay in response, expensive pre-processing
+2. **Accuracy**: Include how you've tried to maximise the accuracy.
-2. **Submission Format**: Please share a GitHub repository link to submit your final project.
+3. **Submission Format**: Please share a GitHub repository link to submit your final project.
 Include any supplementary files or documentation you find useful for reviewers.

 ---